 Trenson also translated Muso Jikiden Eishin Ryu: The Iai Forms and Oral Traditions of the Yamauchi Branch.

-Beyond these are some great sources for background, such as Michael Wert's Samurai: a Concise History and the work of Thomas Conlan.
+Beyond these are some great sources for background knowledge, such as Michael Wert's Samurai: a Concise History and the work of Thomas Conlan.

 The works of Dr. Constantine Vaporis: